Weds, May 15th @ 7:00pm

 Produced by Tammy Modica

-Rehearsals are Monday – Thursday evenings with 3 Saturday dates and 1 Sunday date.
+Rehearsals are Monday – Thursday evenings with possible 1-2 Saturday dates.

 Cast is expected to begin learning lines, songs, etc. PRIOR to the first rehearsal.

 Sunday, July 14th @ 2:00pm (Italian Club Benefit Performance)

 No conflicts accepted for Performance Dates or the week before Opening.

 Strike is on Sunday, July 14th @ 5:00pm following the closing performance – All cast is required to attend and assist.

 Please prepare TWO contrasting monologues; one-minute each.
 Monologues should be varying in style and portray the ability to change and embody different characters at will.
 Monologues showcasing the ability to do a British accent are welcome, though not required.